-

 Bayern Munich made a fast start in Germany while all eyes were on how much of an impact De Bruyne would be able to make with Napoli, and he then scored at Sassuolo.

-This season’s European Assist King standings remain hugely competitive, with just one assist separating a huge group of players.
+This season’s European Assist King standings remain hugely competitive, with just two assists separating a huge group of players who have between six and eight goals created so far.

-Many of the expected key contenders are yet to register their first assists and others have only just played a handful of matches, so the 2025/26 creative charts will continue to take shape as more matchdays of the new campaign are played, with significant changes still expected over upcoming weeks.
+Many of the expected key contenders are yet to register their first assists and others have only just played a handful of matches due to injuries, so the 2025/26 creative charts will continue to take shape as more matchdays of the new campaign are played, with significant changes still expected over upcoming weeks.

-One of those contenders yet to get an assist is Saka, even though Arsenal have made a fine start, opening their Premier League campaign away to Man Utd in a 1-0 win before defeating Leeds 5-0 in their second fixture.
+One of those contenders yet to make a huge impact is Saka, even though Arsenal have made a fine start, including opening their Premier League campaign away to Man Utd in a 1-0 win before defeating Leeds 5-0 in their second fixture.

-Saka scored in the latter match but does not have an assist yet, and missed the games with Liverpool and Nottingham Forest due to injury before returning as a substitute against Man City.
-The England winger made a flying start last season and will be hoping to impress again in this campaign to make up for missing a lot of time to injury in 2024/25, but so far he does not have an assist in seven league outings.
+Saka scored in the latter match but missed the games with Liverpool and Nottingham Forest due to injury before returning as a substitute against Man City.
+The England winger made a flying start last season and will have been hoping to impress again in this campaign to make up for missing a lot of time to injury in 2024/25, but he did not register an assist in his first 10 league outings before finally getting off the mark away to Chelsea.

 But there are already some big names among the early assist leaders including Barcelona star Yamal and new Bayern Munich attacker Diaz.

-Diaz produced five goals and four assists in his first six Bundesliga matches, making an electric start to the campaign.
+Diaz produced five goals and four assists in his first six Bundesliga matches this season, making an electric start to the campaign.

-Yamal is also up to four assists, with his most recent goal created coming in Barca's last-gasp 2-1 win over Girona on October 18.
+Prior to his display against Athletic, Yamal was also up to four assists, having a goal created coming in Barca's last-gasp 2-1 win over Girona on October 18.

-Also near the top of the charts with two assists is Diaz's team-mate Kane, who set up two goals in Bayern's 3-2 victory away at Augsburg on August 30 and then had another goal created, as well as scoring twice, in the 5-0 home win over Hamburg on September 13.
+Also near the top of the charts early in the season was Diaz's team-mate Kane, who set up two goals in Bayern's 3-2 victory away at Augsburg on August 30 and then had another goal created, as well as scoring twice, in the 5-0 home win over Hamburg on September 13.

 As for Grealish, Everton played their first match at Hill Dickinson Stadium against Brighton on August 24, Grealish set up both goals in a 2-0 victory for his new club.
 It meant he had produced as many Premier League assists in one match as he had recorded across the two previous top-flight seasons combined for former club Manchester City.